-The Province abides by the pollution prevention hierarchy-reduce, reuse, and recycle however, this hierarchy can be more difficult to apply to batteries than to other materials and products.
-Call2Recycle is not in a position to promote a reduction in the use of batteries, and reconditioning batteries for reuse can pose an unacceptable safety risk to consumers.
-Therefore, Call2Recycle does not support reconditioning batteries unless certain strict conditions pertaining to the reconditioning organization, the safety testing, and the proper labeling of reconditioned batteries are met.
+The Province abides by the pollution prevention hierarchy-reduce, reuse, and recycle-however, this hierarchy can be more difficult to apply to batteries than to other materials and products.
+The program is not in a position to promote a reduction in the use of batteries, and reconditioning batteries for reuse can pose an unacceptable safety risk to consumers.
+Therefore, the program does not support reconditioning batteries unless certain strict conditions pertaining to the reconditioning organization, the safety testing, and the proper labeling of reconditioned batteries are met.

 Recycling is the most viable means of keeping battery waste from entering landfills.
-The Call2Recycle program efficiently and cost-effectively recycles household batteries of all types, and no battery collected through our program goes to landfill.
+The program efficiently and cost-effectively recycles household batteries of all types, and batteries collected through the program are diverted from landfill.
 The reclaimed materials from the batteries we collect can be used in various products, such as new batteries, cookware, appliances, and hardware.

-Call2Recycle's transportation and battery processing partners have passed a rigorous selection process to ensure that they comply with applicable environmental, health and safety, and transportation regulations.
+The program's transportation and battery processing partners have passed a rigorous selection process to ensure that they comply with applicable environmental, health and safety, and transportation regulations.
 We continually monitor each processor to ensure competitive pricing and an ability to adapt to increases in volume.
-The following charts show the recycling efficiency rates (recovery rates) for the processors currently used by the Call2Recycle program and how the various materials are managed.
+The following charts show an example of recycling efficiency rates (recovery rates) for the processors used by the program and how the various materials are managed.